Main content | back to top

 We pioneered the supply of liquefied natural gas (LNG) over 40 years ago and continue to invest in new projects.

-We have moved ahead with the development of the first floating LNG facility, which will allow us to cool gas to liquid at sea.
+We have moved ahead with the development of our first floating LNG facility, which will allow us to cool gas to liquid at sea.